 Every OJT opportunity will include a contract (agreement) with the Employer and a Training Plan for the Trainee.
-The contract must include the requirements of WIOA rules and regulations; the occupation, skills and competencies to be learned; and the length of time the training will be provided.
+The contract must include the requirements of WIOA rules and regulations, federal fair labor standard act and the state and local minimum wage act; the occupation, skills and competencies to be learned; and the length of time the training will be provided.
 Contract modifications must be in writing, signed and dated by all parties prior to the effective date of the modification.
 Verbal modifications are not valid.